alexmanrique/blog/_posts/2022-01-16-using-php-in-macbook-air-m1.md

 image:
 ---

-In the following post, I'm going to explain what I had to do to run a CakePHP application on my MacBook air m1.
+In the following post, I'm going to explain how I fixed the `Unable to load dynamic library intl` message error that I got when I tried to run a CakePHP application on my MacBook air m1.

 Trying to run cake server on my localhost
 --------------------------------------------

-Some days ago I found myself trying to run a <a href="https://cakephp.org/">cakephp</a> application that I maintain.
-The application is a website with a frontend (html5, CSS, Javascript) and the backend is using a PHP framework called CakePHP.
-As the database is using a Mysql that is included in my shared hosting.
+Some days ago I found myself trying to run a <a href="https://cakephp.org/">CakePHP</a> application that I maintain.
+The application is a website with a frontend (Html5, Css, Javascript), the backend is using a PHP framework called CakePHP and as database it's using a Mysql that is included on OVH shared hosting.

 When I tried to run the CakePHP server on my localhost using the following command: